AjayKhalsa/AjayKhalsa/README.md

 - An ML & DL Practitioner.
-- Open Source Contributor.
 - A Computer Engineering Undergraduate Student.
-- Currently working, learning and growing my skillset in deep learning, competitive coding, data structures and algorithms.
+- Working, learning and growing my skillset in deep learning, competitive coding, data structures and algorithms.
 - I'm currently looking for opportunities.
 I love to learn and contribute in any and every possible way.
 - 📫 How to reach me **ajaykhalsa.ak@gmail.com**
 <!-- <details>